Passport To Pearl Harbor Tickets

 -

-Tickets available at will-call for pickup anytime.
-(Arizona Memorial not included.)
+Tickets available for pickup (Arizona Memorial not included.)

 The Passport to Pearl Harbor consists of a set of tickets for each of the attractions.
 You will have access to the Pacific Aviation Museum and Battleship Missouri on Ford Island, as well as Bowfin Museum at the World War 2 Valor In the Pacific National Monument.